pyaephyokyaw15/Django-Rest-Framework/README.md

 # Learning Django Rest Framework

-This repo is learing Django Rest Framework deeply reading the official documentation, follwing the CodingEntrepreneurs Youtube Tutorial, and other resources.
+This repo is learing Django Rest Framework deeply reading the official documentation, following the CodingEntrepreneurs Youtube Tutorial, and other resources.

 ## What I have learned